jadecobra/python_tdd_exercises/source/index.rst

 I have tried different ways of learning - from books, courses, videos and exercises to working on personal projects.
 I find that the most effective way to learn is to build something.

 Of all the things I tried, the thing that helped me build and learn most effectively was `Test Driven Development`_, which is a way to write software with a focus on tests.
-I write tests for ideas to reach a goal or meet a requirement, and the results tell me if I am closer to the goal or not.
-I repeat the process until I get to the goal, which kind of feels like the scientific method.
+I write tests for ideas to get what I want, and the results tell me if I am closer to what I want or not.
+I repeat the process until I get what I want, which kind of feels like the scientific method.

 I find that sometimes when I am working on a project and have an idea, I remember I have a test for that idea in another project and can go back to run it or write a new test.